What to pack

 Money and credit cards

 The vast majority of transactions however are done with credit cards.
-The top resorts have GSM terminals that they take to the guests.
-All the shops in Male – and many of the shops on inhabited islands that you might visit – will accept all the major credit cards happily.
+All the shops in Male – and many of the shops on inhabited islands that you might visit ; will accept all the major credit cards happily.

-So although there is an ATM in Male airport arrival hall (on the left just before the exit door), and more than ten dotted around the capital, there is very little need for cash.
+So although there is an ATM in Male airport arrival hall (on the left just before the exit door), and more than a dozen dotted around the capital, there is very little need for cash.
 A major credit card will almost always be sufficient.
-The only things for which you still need a little cash are tipping your bell boy at the end of your stay and possibly for trips to inhabited islands.
+The only things for which you still need a little cash are tipping your room boy and possibly waiter at the end of your stay and also for trips to inhabited islands.

 The international dialing code is +960.